 This site requires JavaScript for navigation.
 Please enable JavaScript for the best learning experience.

-A router is specialized computer connected to more than one network running software that allows the router to move data from one network to another.
-Routers operate at the network layer (OSI Model's layer 3).
+A router (including a wireless router) is a specialized networking device connected to two or more networks running software that allows the router to move data from one network to another.
+Router functions in an Internet protocol based network operate at the network layer (OSI Model's layer 3).
 The primary function of a router is to connect networks together and keep certain kinds of broadcast traffic under control.
-There are several companies that make routers: Cisco Linksys, Juniper, Nortel (Bay Networks), Redback, Lucent, 3Com, and HP just to name a few.
+There are several companies that make routers: Cisco, Linksys, Juniper, Netgear, Nortel (Bay Networks), Redback, Lucent, 3Com, HP, Dlink and Belkin just to name a few.

 Why do I need a Router?